saecki/zig-grep/paper/paper.typ

 ```]

 == Defer
-There are no destructors in Zig, so unlike C++ where the RAII @cppref_raii model is often used to make objects manage their resources automatically, resources have to be managed manually.
+There are no constructors or destructors in Zig, so unlike C++ where the RAII @cppref_raii model is often used to make objects manage their resources automatically, resources have to be managed manually.
 A commonly used pattern to manage resources is for an object to define `init` and a `deinit` procedures, which have to be called manually.
+In that case the `init` procedure is a static member function on the type that returns an instance of the type, and the `deinit` procedure is a method of the object.

 To make this more ergonomic Zig provides `defer` statements, which allow running cleanup code when a value goes out of scope.
 If multiple `defer` statements are defined, they are run in reverse declaration order.
 This allows the deinitialization code to be directly below the initialization: @zigdoc_defer
 #sourcecode[```zig